janus-idp/backstage-showcase/docs/dynamic-plugins/installing-external-plugins.md

 # Installing External Plugins

 RHDH supports dynamic plugins, which are plugins not included in the core RHDH distribution.
-These plugins can be installed or uninstalled without rebuilding the RHDH application—only a restart is required to apply the changes.
+These plugins can be installed or uninstalled without rebuilding the RHDH application; only a restart is required to apply the changes.

 If your plugin not already packaged as a dynamic plugin, you must package it into one of the supported formats before installation.